 How to get ArcGIS Pro licenses

 ArcGIS Pro is part of ArcGIS Desktop.
 An ArcGIS Desktop purchase includes ArcGIS Pro and the ability to set up an ArcGIS Online organization.
 For each unique ArcGIS Desktop license, one member can be added to the ArcGIS Online organization.
-The member can be given the Creator user type and assigned an ArcGIS Pro license.
+The member can be given a GIS Professional user type, or given a Creator user type and assigned an ArcGIS Pro add-on license.

 ArcGIS Pro licenses can also be purchased separately from ArcGIS Desktop.
 These licenses can supplement existing ArcGIS Desktop licenses or can be used with an ArcGIS Online subscription that is independent of ArcGIS Desktop.

 ArcGIS Pro licenses purchased separately from ArcGIS Desktop cannot be converted to Concurrent Use or Single Use licenses.
 Only ArcGIS Pro Named User licenses that are included with ArcGIS Desktop can be converted to Single Use or Concurrent Use, depending on the ArcGIS Desktop license type.
 Learn more about ArcGIS Desktop licensing.

 ArcGIS Pro licenses and ArcGIS Online user types

 Every member of an ArcGIS Online organization has a user type.
 The user type defines the member's ArcGIS Online capabilities and access to ArcGIS applications.
 The Creator user type is compatible with an ArcGIS Pro license, but does not include it.
 The GIS Professional user type includes an ArcGIS Pro license.